bbepis/XUnity.AutoTranslator/README.md

  * `ResizeUILineSpacingScale`: Changes the line spacing of resized components.
 UGUI only.
  * `OverrideFont`: Changes the font of all text components regardless of `EnableUIResizing` and `ForceUIResizing`.
 UGUI only.
  * `OverrideFontTextMeshPro`: Changes the font of all text components regardless of `EnableUIResizing` and `ForceUIResizing`.
 TextMeshPro only.
 This option is able to load a font in two different ways.
 If the specified string indicates a path within the game folder, then that file will be attempted to be loaded as an asset bundle (requires Unity 2018 or greater (or alternatively a custom asset bundle built specifically for the targeted game)).
 If not, it will be attempted to be loaded through the Resources API.
 Default resources that are often distributed with TextMeshPro are: `Fonts & Materials/LiberationSans SDF` or `Fonts & Materials/ARIAL SDF`.
+ * `FallbackFontTextMeshPro`: Adds a fallback font that TextMesh Pro can use in case a specific character is not supported.

 An additional note on changing the font of TextMeshPro: You can download some pre-built asset bundles for Unity 2018 and 2019 in the release tab, but for now, they are not particularly well tested.
 If you want to try them out, simply download the .zip folder and put one of the font assets into the game folder.
 Then configure it up by writing the name of the file in the configuration file in `OverrideFontTextMeshPro`.